dr-spaceman/start-game-options/README.md

-# Videogamesite
+# Start Game Options

-A place where videogame fans can follow, review, collect, and show off their favorite games.
+Follow, review, collect, and show off your favorite games.

-A site where serious gamers can discuss gaming topics in an unserious manner.

-A website about videogames.

 ## Built With